 This can be very surreal as you may share many friends in common with this toxic individual.
 You may be the first or only person to have uncovered these traits, or who’s gotten to know them well enough to see this aspect of them.

 They may be professionally well regarded, or others may think this individual is wonderful.
 You must realize this is a function of your ability to create connections with others and to see what is real.
 Don’t assume this is a wrongness of you (which is what the narc is hoping will happen).

 When the truth is uncovered, it can seem very sudden and confusing.
 We can feel vulnerable trying to extricate ourselves – like trying to exit a minefield.
 Backpedaling, or implementing boundaries once we are entangled with them can seem futile.

-There strategies work well.
+There are strategies that work well.
 One is an immediate withdrawal, with as little explanation as possible.
 This takes a strength of character and self confidence, not to be suckered into responding to them and not to feel sorry for their ‘confusion’.
 They will likely have experienced this before from many people before you.

 The second is to sit back and observe.
 The first option is often preferable, as once we’ve seen what is, we really don’t need to confirm it and funnily enough at that point there is often a flurry of damaging behavior, so if we stick around, it goes downhill fast.

 NEVER enter into an argument with a narcissist and NEVER try to obtain an apology or rational explanation for their behavior.
 In my experience they are incapable of either of those things.

 - How can I possibly put things right?